ArduPilot/ardupilot_wiki/common/source/docs/common-qualcomm-snapdragon-flight-kit.rst

 =============================

-Recording and viewing live video from either of the two cameras is possible using the qcamvid application on the flight controller.
+Recording and viewing live video from either of the two cameras is possible using the qcamvid application on the autopilot.

--  Connect the ground station computer to the flight controller's wifi network (normally appears as *Atlanticus_XXXX*)
+-  Connect the ground station computer to the autopilot's wifi network (normally appears as *Atlanticus_XXXX*)
 -  Use an ssh program such as
    `Putty <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`__